Kernel5555/website-img-to-cursor/README.md

-# website-img-to-cursor
-Customizing website cursor to user-face-mask : Stay safe
+# customizing your website cursor to covid-mask cur